 Where a toilet room is provided for the use of multiple occupants, the egress door for the room shall not be lockable from the inside of the room.
 This section does not apply to family or assisted-use toilet rooms.

-Exception: The egress door of a multiple occupant toilet room shall be permitted to be lockable from inside the room to keep intruders from entering the room where all the following criteria are met:
+Exception: To keep intruders from entering the room, the egress door of a multiple occupant toilet room shall be permitted to be lockable from inside the room where all the following criteria are met:

 1. The egress door shall be lockable from the inside of the room only by authorized personnel by the use of a key or other approved means.